Clarke University pushes spring commencement to October

-Clarke University officials have moved spring commencement ceremonies to the fall as a result of the COVID-19 pandemic.
+Clarke University in Dubuque announced Tuesday that it will move spring commencement ceremonies to the fall as a result of the COVID-19 pandemic.

 Commencement will be held at 10 a.m.
 Saturday, Oct.
 3, in the Robert and Ruth Kehl Center, school officials wrote in a letter to the campus community.
 The date coincides with the college’s homecoming weekend and Clarke’s 177th Founders’ Day.